 The Edwardian baroque-style building, which had fallen into disrepair when Allied London purchased it in 2015, will be refurbished and expanded to accommodate a boutique hotel, bars, restaurants, workspace and apartments.

 Allied London say the fabric of the historic building will be protected wherever possible to preserve its unique character.

 A new hotel wing will sit in front of the existing London Road courtyard elevation, with the original façade becoming one side of a corridor connecting the two.

 The old firemen’s flats in the Fairfield Street wing will be adapted to create a series of workspaces and apartments, each of which will be unique and in keeping with the building’s layout and retain many original details.

 A spa and themed bars and restaurants will be provided elsewhere in the building; whilst a new pavilion in the central courtyard will provide access to another bar and event space.

-Its glass prism structure will create a stunning entrance with a grand sweeping stair descending into the subterranean space.
+Its glass prism can i buy klonopin online structure will create a stunning entrance with a grand sweeping stair descending into the subterranean space.
 Clad in semi-reflective glass, during the day it will reflect the surrounding architecture and blend into the background.
 At night it will be illuminated from within.